alpapado/ssl_soa/README.md

-# ssl_soa
-State of the art methods for semi-supervised learning
+# State of the art methods for semi-supervised learning

 ## MNIST (number of misclassifications)
 | Model / Unlabeled samples | 20 | 50 | 100 | 200 |